-58. The matters were grouped into three topic areas; (1) General Principles, (2) Allocation of Countries to Regions, and (3) Number of Regions.
+62. In the Initial Report the matters were grouped into three topic areas; (1) General Principles, (2) Allocation of Countries to Regions, and (3) Number of Regions.
 In this report the WG makes an effort to "flesh-out" the list and to determine whether to consider making specific recommendations on any of the matters presented.
 In order to analyze its present and potential future implications for application of the geographic regions framework, this section of the Interim Report addresses each "matter" as it has been raised by the community and touches on potential options or impacts that could address the matter.
-Where appropriate, matters are combined for discussion.
+Where appropriate, matters with common elements have been combined for more organized discussion.